 Under William’s tutelage, England returned to normalcy.
 Magna Carta was reinstated in November 1216 (albeit without a few controversial clauses), Prince Louis of France was defeated in 1217, and further French encroachment in England ended with a decisive English naval victory off the coast of Sandwich in August 1217.
 William of Marshal had done his duty and sadly he passed away in 1219, but he was succeeded by Hubert de Burgh, a capable man who was resented by Henry and eventually stripped of his title only to be replaced by Peter des Roches (an unpopular figure among the barons).
 With Henry’s kingship now secured, Henry was crowned again in 1220 with all the pomp and ceremony afforded an English king.

 The public and the barons agreed with Matthew Paris.
 The King’s many debts and obligations to foreigners rather than citizens forced the gentry to find a new leader: Simon de Montfort.
-De Montfort was a former crusader and a frenchman who was brought to England by Henry III and offered an earldom.
+De Montfort was a crusader and a frenchman who was brought to England by Henry III and offered an earldom.
 Simon and the barons brought Henry to heel with the convening of a Parliament (“Parlement”) as provided for in Magna Carta.
 Accusations were leveled against the King and the historian Matthew Paris tells us that Henry admitted his faults and performed acts of penance at the altar of Saint Edward the Confessor in Westminster, but it was too little too late.
 The Parliament of nobles and bishops met again at Oxford and drew up a revolutionary new Republican Monarchy-styled charter.
-It was modeled on the newly emerging republican city-states in Italy, particularly those in Venice and Florence.
+It was modeled upon the newly emerging republican city-states in Italy, particularly those in Venice and Florence.
 The new document was called the “Provisions of Oxford” (1258).
 It established elevated rights for the barons and semi-annual meetings of Parliament, a body of 15 elected leaders to express the baronial and religious concerns to the King.

 Of Simon de Montfort, Winston Churchill writes: “The enthusiasm of the revolution -for it was nothing less- had not been satisfied by a baronial victory.
 Ideas were afoot which would not readily be put to sleep.
 It is the merit of Simon de Montfort that he did not rest content with a victory by the barons over the Crown” (115).

-Winston Churchill writes: “More than half a century before at the age of nine, he had succeeded to the troubled inheritance of his father in the midst of civil war.
+Winston Churchill writes of Henry: “More than half a century before at the age of nine, he had succeeded to the troubled inheritance of his father in the midst of civil war.
 At times it seemed as if he would also die in the midst of civil war.
 At last however the storms were over: he could turn back to the things of beauty that so interested him far more than political struggles.
 The new Abbey of Westminster, a masterpiece of Gothic architecture, was now dedicated; its consecration had long been the dearest object of King Henry III’s life.
 And here in the last weeks of 1272 he was buried” (119).

 For this reading I used Winston Churchill’s essential History of English Speaking Peoples, David Starkey’s Crown and Country, Peter Ackroyd’s Foundation: The History of England From Its Earliest Beginnings To The Tudors, and Chronica Majora by Matthew Paris (13th century).